iotaledger/iota-wiki/README.md

 ### Built With

-The IOTA wiki and content are contained within this repo, and the system has been built using [Docusaurus v2.0](https://docusaurus.io/).
+The IOTA wiki and content is contained within this repo, and the system has been built using [Docusaurus v2.0](https://docusaurus.io/).

 <!-- GETTING STARTED -->
 ## Getting Started